 The hot and humid desert climate can be challenging, to say the least.
 The harsh Saudi summer begins in March and only ends in October.
-Furthermore, the strict Islamic mandate associated with the greater nation is fully applicable, and entertainment options are limited accordingly.
-That said, women are subject to fewer regulations than they have been in the past, a welcome relief to those living there.
-Women are able to be in public without wearing an abaya, as long as they are still well covered and not exposing the shoulders, knees or stomach.
+Furthermore, there are entertainment options, due in part to the strict Islamic mandate associated with the country.
+That said, women are subject to fewer regulations than they have been in the past, a welcome relief to expats living in Saudi Arabia.
+Women are able to be in public without wearing an abaya as long as they are still well covered and not exposing the shoulders, knees or stomach.

 Still, life in the Eastern Province can take a lot of getting used to.
 The lure of lucrative salary packages for positions most often linked to the hydrocarbon sector are the obvious pull to the province, rather than the opportunity for a life of opulence in an idyllic destination.
 Expats coming here with an open mind and an intention to respect and understand the local customs are sure to have a fulfilling, if challenging, experience.

 Moving to Al-Khobar

 Al-Khobar, conveniently located between Dammam and Dhahran, is one of the three main cities in the Eastern Province, and is the area’s centre of export-import activity.
-Formerly a tiny fishing port, the discovery of oil transformed the village nearly overnight into the commercial hub of the region.
+Formerly a tiny fishing port, the discovery of oil transformed the village nearly overnight into a commercial hub of the region and a gateway to Bahrain and the Gulf.

-Expats moving to Al-Khobar will find themselves living in what’s thought to be the most attractive of the Eastern Province centres, and will likely be provided accommodation in any one of the nearby surrounding expat compounds (some with a mere six units and some with hundreds of units).
-Expat should keep in mind that it’s best to live as close as possible to their place of work, due to the traffic and erratic driving behaviour of others.
+Expats moving to Al-Khobar will find themselves living in what is considered the most attractive of the Eastern Province centres, and will likely be provided accommodation in any one of the nearby surrounding expat compounds (which range in size from six to hundreds of units).
+Expats should keep in mind that it’s best to live as close as possible to their place of work, due to the traffic and erratic driving behaviour of others.